BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_12.md

   <a display="initial" class="spoilerBtn" title="Click to show/hide content" type="button">Click for Crustle 7 movements</a>
 </div>

 Pick up the hidden *Red Shard* and return onto the top of the rocks.
 Continue the rock hop up and around to the right.
 Grab a hidden *Ground Gem*.
-The path to the right, including a Crustle we placed earlier, is a shortcut that will take us to the start of Route 2.
+The path to the right that leads up, including a Crustle we placed earlier, is a shortcut that will take us to the start of Route 2.
 Go down the stairs from here.

-**Hiker Ford.
-Field: Rocky Field**
-- Snorlax, Lv.
-67, Serious Nature, IVs: 10
-    - Metronome
-    - Rest
-    - Sleep Talk
-    - Belly Drum
-- Tsareena, Lv.
-68, Serious Nature, IVs: 10
-    - Power Whip
-    - Knock Off
-    - High Jump Kick
-    - Play Rough
+!battle(["Ford", :HIKER, 0], "Rocky Field")

 Jump over the placed Crustle and move the remaining one off the cliff and into its final destination.
 Precisely: